Rirsc/rirsc.github.io/content/quotes/211214_Lewis Mumford_When man ceases create.md

 ---

-When man ceases to create
+When man ceases to create he ceases to live.